 Chronic pancreatitis (CP)

-CP is a disease in which there is swelling of the pancreas that lasts a long time.
+CP is a disease in which there is inflammation of the pancreas that lasts a long time.
 This is the most common cause of EPI in adults.
 CP may cause irreversible damage to the pancreas, including the cells that make digestive enzymes.

 How EPI Is Diagnosed